It was the most frightening moment of Jim Malcolm's career.

 The student has been suspended and more disciplinary action may be taken, he said.

 Hadsock has been suspended with pay pending a district investigation.
-Her first court appearance is slated for June 7, and a conviction of child abuse would likely mean the loss of her teaching certificate and termination, Vitalo said.
+Her first court appearance is slated for June 7.

 As for that threatening high school student Malcolm faced so long ago, he said, "I screamed at him and he backed down."